 The initial response to CHOP is often good, but the overall effectiveness of CHOP and other chemotherapy regimens has largely been inadequate.
 Although many individuals initially experience a remission, most will eventually experience a relapse.

 Many different types of drugs have been used or are being studied to treat individuals with AITL including low dose methotexate with corticosteroids, thalidomide, lenalidomide, bevacizumab, alemtuzumab, fludarabine and 2-chlordeoxyadenosine.
 These drugs have had varying levels of success in inducing a remission in affected individuals.
 Some drugs being studied for individuals with AITL have reportedly achieved complete remissions in some patients.
 Such drugs include interferon alfa, cyclosporine A and a class of drugs known as purine analogues.
+One person described in the medical literature received effective treatment with the antibiotic, clarithromycin, and the corticosteroid, prednisolone.

 The use of interferon alfa in association with or following chemotherapy is also under evaluation, such as for individuals who have had insufficient response to standard therapies.
 Interferons are proteins that are naturally produced by the body in response to certain infections, the presence of cancer cells, or other stimuli.
 Interferon alfa may also be produced artificially in the laboratory for the purposes of immunotherapy.